MaxG99/sf-bot/README.md

 The bot currently chooses the best quest ep/time and starts the adventure Items are not considered yet.

+!!
+Bot stops if there is no alu left so if you want to play >100 you have to drink manually and restart the bot

 Note: sometimes the xp per quest are not read correctly (one additional number at the start), to mitigate the problem a correction solution was built that truncates that first number it could result in an uncorrect reading from time to time but ist much better than without.